vidstack/player/docs/architecture/README.md

 ### Framework Integrations

-To help our adoptors to test and integrate the player we'll support React due to it's popularity and lack of support for custom web components.
+To help our adoptors to test and integrate the elements we'll support React due to it's popularity and lack of support for custom web components.
 This will hopefully be near the tail end of the the `1.0` release.
 Other frameworks are not considered at this time to reduce maintanence costs, and the web has evolved so most of them already [support custom elements][custom-el-everywhere].